-- What is the nature of the business? (e.g. What type of business?) - How will the vehicles be used? (e.g. sightseeing, tour, charter bus) - What size of vehicles will be used? (e.g. year, make, model and passenger carrying capacity (excluding the driver) - What is the service area for the proposed transportation service? - What type of compensation will be received? (e.g. charter, individual fares, flat rates, point to point) - How will the compensation be collected?
+- What is the nature of the business? - How will the vehicles be used? (e.g. sightseeing bus) - What size of vehicles will be used?
+(How many persons are the vehicles designed to carry?) - What is the service area for the proposed transportation service? - What type of compensation will be received? (e.g. charter, individual fares, flat rates, point to point)